 - Historic Riverport of Morgan with a talk by the local historical society.

-- Banrock Station Winery for wine, lunch and wetland tour.
+- Banrock Station Winery for wine, lunch, and a wetland tour.

 - Berri Township.